libmapper/libmapper/doc/how_to_compile_and_run.md

     cd build

 Modify the CMakeLists.txt file in the root folder, replacing the paths near the top with your local paths.

+Open <your-zlib-root>/build/native/include/zconf.h and search for the line:

+    #ifndef Z_SOLO

+which should be around line 476.
+Add the following line above it and save to avoid a common build error:

+    #undef Z_HAVE_UNISTD_H

 Run the following to generate a solution, replacing your version's details: